afcarl/arokem.org/reproducibility/index.rst

  Reproducibility and open science
 =======================================

-I am member of the `eScience Working Group on Reproducibility and Open Science
-<http://uwescience.github.io/reproducible>`_.
-As part of the activities of the
-working group, we are interested in clarifying guidelines for steps that researchers at UW and elsewhere can take to increase the reproducibility and openess of their work.
+I am the co-leader of the `eScience Working Group on Reproducibility and Open Science <http://uwescience.github.io/reproducible>`_.
+As part of the activities of the working group, we are interested in clarifying guidelines for steps that researchers at UW and elsewhere can take to increase the reproducibility and openess of their work.
 As an example, I am publishing here a few of the activities that I have undertaken to increase the reproducibility and openess of